joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-01-26-fiddler-bingo.md

 $$

 these points are plotted in black on the graph above, and overlap perfectly with the simulation.

-beyond $n=9,$ the runtime of this naive implementation is too long to complete.

 ```python
 from itertools import combinations